 Finally, no bigotry, racist, homophobic, or misogynistic content, as well as any abuse, rape, or gratuitous violence toward women, children or animals will be tolerated or considered.

 What Stanchion Books is Looking For Right Now

-As Stanchion begins this new journey, I am looking for chapbook collections of short stories, flash fiction, poetry, essays, or a hybrid mix of writing.
-All genres will be considered.
-A narrative arc or a throughline isn’t required, but I sure do love a well and cleverly told story.
+Submissions are currently closed, but when open again, Stanchion will be reading novellas, collections of short stories, flash fiction, poetry, essays, or a hybrid mix of writing.
+All genres will be considered, as will novellas.
+A narrative arc or a throughline on a collection isn’t required, but I sure do love a well and cleverly told story.